Falnesio/Time-Tito/complexity-explorer/nonlinear-dynamics/fal/en-1-introduction-and-maps-I.md

 #### [1.4 Parameters and bifurcations](https://www.complexityexplorer.org/courses/94-nonlinear-dynamics-mathematical-and-computational-approaches/segments/7978)

 What happens to the attractors in the dynamics of the logistic map as the parameter r changes.

 **Periodic Orbit / Limit Cycle type of Attractor:
 **When r&gt;= 3, we sometimes see two or more predominante states, which are the periods.

+**Biforcations:
+**The changes in the amount of periods as we change the parameter **r**.
+Thereis a change in the topology of the attractor it is a qualitative change.
+The fix point does not move, it vanishes.

+**Chaotic Attractor / Strange Attractors:
+**Periods that seam to have a pattern but don't.
+Different inicial conditions show different state variable values on the periods.